IMPORTANT INFORMATION ABOUT THE SCOUT GROUP AND HOW IT OPERATES

 To provide an active and exciting programme of activities there is a Section Leader for each Section and Assistant Section Leaders to support them:

 Scouts - George Brown, Scout Leader (SL).
-Contact: firstname.lastname@example.org; Neil Rycraft, Assistant Scout Leader (ASL); Tom Smithson (ASL).
-We are currently recruiting for more ASLs. - See ADULT VOLUNTEERS page.
+Contact: firstname.lastname@example.org; Neil Rycraft, Assistant Scout Leader (ASL); Tom Smithson (ASL); Rebecca Bolton (ASL), Abi Micallef (ASL).

 We also have a few Explorer Scouts helping in Sections as part of their Young Leader Award.
 We are very grateful to Arthur, Kelly and Sam for choosing to join in with us to learn about an experienc, being a Leader.